 Online reviews are a crucial aspect of local search engine optimization.
-Statistics show that 73% of consumers place more trust in local businesses with positive reviews.
+Statistics show that 73 percent of consumers place more trust in local businesses with positive reviews.
 That means two things for your HVAC company.
-First, you must generate reviews on platforms like Google, Facebook and Yelp.
+First, you must generate reviews on platforms like Google, Facebook, and Yelp.
 Second, the majority of these reviews must be positive.
 So you might be wondering, how does an HVAC business go about generating reviews for their company?
 Consider these strategies:

 - Ask For Them: Here’s a novel idea, ask a customer to leave a review after completing their service

 - Email Signature Links: Embed links to your review profiles, along with a sentence or two encouraging customers to leave reviews